Restaurants Near Cheltenham Racecourse

 Cosy booths, a friendly atmosphere, delicious food, and award-winning beers await you at The Beehive in Carterton, close to the beautiful city of Oxford, and the spectacular Cheltenham Racecourse.
 Stop by for your favourite classic pub meal – whether you’re a fan of fish and chips, peckish for a light bite, or in the mood for a proper British roast dinner – and indulge with a perfectly-paired pint of Butcombe beer.

-The Cotswold Gateway gastropub is situated right on the edge of the Area of Outstanding Natural Beauty, and just 25 minutes away from the fantastic Cheltenham Racecourse.
+The Prince Of Burford gastropub is situated right on the edge of the Area of Outstanding Natural Beauty, and just 25 minutes away from the fantastic Cheltenham Racecourse.
 Treat yourself to their famous Butcombe Original beer-battered fish and chips, Cotswold burger, or decadent vegetarian pumpkin and ricotta tortelloni.
 Pair any of these delicious meals with a selection of award-winning Butcombe beer behind the bar.

 Overlooking the River Avon, there’s not many views as spectacular as at The Fleet Inn.
 Enjoy a delicious alfresco classic pub meal in ambience, with the babbling sounds of the river mere metres away, and a pint of award-winning Butcombe beer in your hand – the perfect way to spend an evening after a wonderful day at Cheltenham Racecourse.